 Browse the full Schedule of overseas student fees online, which includes information on the current tuition fees, administrative fees and the charges you may incur during your time as a FedUni student.

 International students must pay their first semester's fees upfront before the Confirmation of Enrolment (CoE) is issued.
-Students who have packaged their offer with an English and Academic Preparation (EAP) program, or are having FedUni arrange Overseas Student Health Cover (OSHC) on their behalf, will also have to pay for these in full before the CoE is issued.
+Students who have packaged their offer with an English and Academic Preparation (EAP) course, or are having FedUni arrange Overseas Student Health Cover (OSHC) on their behalf, will also have to pay for these in full before the CoE is issued.

 Later semesters will be invoiced on the census date.
 Payment plans are not available.